NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 • Some individuals diagnosed with CFTD have an affected parent.

-• A proband with CFTD may have the disorder as the result of a new gene mutation.
-The proportion of cases caused by de novo mutations is unknown.
+• A proband with CFTD may have the disorder as the result of a de novo pathogenic variant.
+The exact proportion of cases caused by de novo variants is unknown.
+However, de novo variants in TPM3 and ACTA1 appear to be a common cause of CFTD.

 • Although some individuals diagnosed with CFTD have an affected parent, the family history may appear to be negative because of failure to recognize the disorder in family members, early death of the parent before the onset of symptoms, late onset of the disease in the affected parent, or decreased penetrance.
-In addition, if the parent is the individual in whom the mutation first occurred, s/he may have somatic mosaicism for the mutation and may be mildly/minimally affected.
+In addition, if the parent is the individual in whom the pathogenic variant first occurred, s/he may have somatic mosaicism for the pathogenic variant and may be mildly/minimally affected.

-• For probands with no apparent family history, parental disease status may be clarified through medical evaluation, i.e., physical examination and follow-up with appropriate studies (e.g., EMG, muscle biopsy) for any positive findings.
-Evaluation of parents may determine that one is affected but has escaped previous diagnosis because of failure by health care professionals to recognize the disorder and/or a milder phenotypic presentation.
+• For probands with no apparent family history, parental disease status may be clarified through medical evaluation; i.e., physical examination and follow-up with appropriate studies (e.g., EMG, muscle biopsy) for any positive findings.
+Evaluation of parents may determine that one is affected but has escaped previous diagnosis because of a milder phenotypic presentation.
 Therefore, an apparently negative family history cannot be confirmed until appropriate evaluations have been performed.

 Sibs of a proband